CaptainClaquette/composer-database-client/How to install PHP, Instantclient and PHP_PDO_OCI.md

 If a lib is flag `not found` search how install it with `apt`.

 ## <a name="PHP_PDO_OCI"></a>PHP_PDO_OCI

+If you have multiple versions of PHP installed don't forget to set php / phpize / php-config to the target version.
+You can change version with `update-alternatives --config` on ubuntu distro.
+> update-alternatives --config php
+> update-alternatives --config phpize
+> update-alternatives --config php-config

 Download your PHP version source files on https://github.com/php/php-src.
 You must take the branch conrresponding to your php version